damdauvaotran/git-cz/README.md

 git-cz --format="{type}{scope}: {emoji}{subject} [{task}]"
 ```

-## Prioritizing Config File in Home Folder

-The configuration file can now be prioritized in the home folder.
-If a configuration file is found in the home folder, it will be used instead of searching for a configuration file in the repository or parent folders.
+## Order or Priority of Configuration Files

+The configuration files are loaded in the following order of priority:

+1. Folder config
+2. Home config (Can be different for each OS)
+3. Default configuration

 The supported configuration files are: